-Some people reading this will become a part of PAD's Fall 2019 class and we cannot wait to welcome them!
+Some people reading this will become a part of PAD's Spring 2020 class and we cannot wait to welcome them!

 PAD's committees provide the fraternity a crucial service.
 These bodies plan professional, charitable, and social events for the benefit of our members, the student population, and the Berkeley community.
 Members of Berkeley PAD may become a part of committees by interning for them or by interviewing to become a Director or Associate Director after they complete their first semester.

 Philanthropy In order to benefit the student body of UC Berkeley and to give back to the wider community of the city, the Philanthropy committee plans engaging service-oriented events aimed at giving membership an opportunity to invest their time and effort into meaningful charitable work.